 Because sometimes you just need something sweet, we provide you with latest gluten-free list of U.S. candies.
 Please continue to check the ingredients list when purchasing, as ingredients and formulas can change.

-The CDF Gluten-Free Allergy-Free Marketplace showcases kid-friendly products and services from companies that care about the gluten-free and allergy-free community.
+Eat!
+Gluten-Free showcases kid-friendly products and services from companies that care about the gluten-free and allergy-free community.
 You can browse by dietary preferences, and view product pictures, ingredients, and nutrition facts to create your shopping list.
 You can also purchase specially designated products directly from Amazon.

 CDF dietitian, Janelle Smith, MS, RD, specializes in gastrointestinal symptom management through appropriate nutrition and food choices, helping you and your child adapt to living on a gluten-free diet.